kisom/cryptutils/cmd/secrets/README.md

 ### a command line secrets manager

 This a personal secrets manager, written for me, that operates on the command line.
-It wrote it primarily to store and retrieve passwords and optional metadata, but it can be used to store almost any kind of secret.
+I wrote it primarily to store and retrieve passwords and optional metadata, but it can be used to store almost any kind of secret.
 It is also a general utility for interacting with secret stores built using the